wp-plugins/buddypress-groups-extras/readme.txt

 6. New Tutorials page in admin area

 == Changelog ==

+= 3.6 (03.07.2013) =
+* Improved css for some parts of views
+* New feature: you can now redefine templates that are used to display plugin data in groups right in your theme

 = 3.5.10 (21.06.2013) =
 * Fixed issue with access to some parts of Extras in groups admin area